Big Bear Lake: History

-The unregulated hunting of grizzly bear in the San Bernardinos took a heavy toll upon the once significant population, and by 1906 all the local Ursus californicus were killed off.
+The unregulated hunting of grizzly bear in the San Bernardinos took a heavy toll upon the once significant population, and by 1906 all the local Ursus arctos californicus were killed off.

 Tourism began with the onset of the automobile and the eventual establishment of highways accessing the remote area.
 Hollywood soon discovered Big Bear, and several movies, particularly westerns, have been filmed in the region.

 Geography

 Big Bear Lake is geophysically defined by its North and South Shore.
 Big Bear Boulevard follows the South Shore and leads into the Big Bear Valley as a continuation of Highway 18 (the so-called Rim of the World Highway, which approaches from the west).
 Big Bear Boulevard winds east through Papoose Bay, Boulder Bay and Metcalf Bay, then leads directly east to the city of Big Bear Lake.
 At a point called The Village, the road turns toward the lake and then curves eastward to Moonridge, the ski resorts at Snow Summit and Bear Mountain, and Stanfield Cutoff, a causeway located near the east end of the lake.
 Big Bear Boulevard then continues east into Big Bear City, which is an unincorporated community despite its name.
 Bear Creek and Siberia Creek flow into the lake and Bear Creek flows out of the lake, traveling about 9 mi southwest to the Santa Ana River.

 North Shore (Highway 38) begins at the Dam Junction of Highway 18.
 It travels east past the historic location of Gray's Landing, a famous 1920s fishing camp.
 It turns north around Grout Bay and travels through the small unincorporated town of Fawnskin.
 The road meanders across North Shore through Forestry lands, past the Big Bear Solar Observatory, past the Big Bear Discovery Center, past the Serrano Campground (U.S.F.S), accessing the public boat launch, and Stanfield Cutoff.
 North Shore Drive continues east into Big Bear City and Baldwin Lake.

 The primary approach to Big Bear is via Highway 330 out of San Bernardino through Running Springs where it intersects Highway 18.
 Highway 18 proceeds past Arrowbear and Snow Valley, over 7,200 ft (2,190 m) Lake Vista Summit and across the 15 mi "Arctic Circle" for a total distance of 33 mi.
 Big Bear Lake can also be accessed by Hwy 38 (referred to as 'The Backside') at the San Bernardino (10) Freeway near Redlands, and takes a 52 mi mile route that passes through Big Bear City on the east.
 From north of Lucerne Valley, it can be accessed by Highway 18 over the pass into Baldwin Lake and through the north side, into Big Bear City.